dehezhang2/Notes/3402/CS3402_Database_System.md

 * ACID principle, a transaction is :
   * Atomicity: A transaction is either performed completely or not performed at all
   * Consistency: A correct execution of a transaction must take the database from one consistent state to another
-  * Isolation: Only after a transaction is committed, it can be visible to other transactions
+  * Isolation: Only after a transaction is committed, it can be visible to other transactions (no partial results)
-  * Durability: Once a transaction is committed, these changes must never be lost because of subsequent failure
+  * Durability: Once a transaction is committed, these changes must never be lost because of subsequent failure (committed and permanent results)

-* Transaction = DB operations + transaction operations
+* Transaction (the execution of a program/application on behalf of the user to perform a specific user function by accessing data items maintained in a database management system) = DB operations + transaction operations

+  * operation : atomic steps within each transaction
   * DB ops:
     * Read: SELECT
     * Write: UPDATE
     * Delete
     * Insert
   * transaction ops: Make sure atomic => partial results are not allowed
-    * Begin
+    * Begin (may have a lock)
     * End (Commit/Abort)
       * commit: new value of transaction will become permanent
       * abort: fail and recover
-  * State: Begin(consistent state) => executing DB operations(maybe inconsistent) => End(consistent state)
+  * State: Begin(consistent state) => executing DB operations (maybe inconsistent temporarily) => End(consistent state)
+    * whole transaction is atomic
+    * multiple steps => single user application

-* read/write description => see lecture note
+* read/write description

+  * Data are resided on disk and the basic unit of data transferring from the disk to the main memory is one disk block
+  * In general, a data item (what is read or written) will be the field/fields of some records in the database (in a disk block)
+  * read_item(X) command includes the following steps:
+    * Find the address of the disk block that contains item X
+    * Copy that disk block into a buffer in main memory (if that disk block is not already in some main memory buffer)
+    * Search for the required value in the buffer
+    * Copy item X from the buffer to the program variable named X
+  * write_item(X) command includes the following steps:
+    * Find the address of the disk block that contains item X
+    * Copy that disk block into a buffer in main memory (if that disk block is not already in some main memory buffer)
+    * Search for the required value in the buffer
+    * Copy item X from the program variable named X into its correct location in the buffer
+    * Store the updated block from the buffer back to disk (either immediately or at some later point in time)
+    * Note that we DO NOT need to read an item before update it

+* Problems of transaction processing performance:

+  * slow disk fast CPU
+  * undo redo of long transactions to maintain atomicity in cases of failures
+  * concurrency problem for multiuser system and interleaving/parallel processing
+    * high concurrency => better performance, more difficult to maintain ACID properties

 * Transaction schedule:
-  * A schedule is defined as a sequence of operations that the relative order of the operations in the same transaction is not changed
+  * A schedule is defined as a sequence of operations that the **==relative order of the operations==** in the same transaction is not changed
   * concurrent schedule: interleave of different transactions exists
   * serial schedule: otherwise